 Phase I: Concept Development

-Stage 1 – Concept Scanning & Identification
+Stage 1 – Concept Scanning & Identification Note: May need to distinguish process for initial start-up, and on-going phase I activities

-At this ideation and intake stage, the MT Program Administrator (MT PA(s)) collects ideas on technologies, target markets, and services that might be developed into productive MT initiatives.
+At this ideation and intake stage, the MT Program Administrator (MT PA(s)) actively scans, identifies (gaps/opportunities), and collects ideas on technologies, target markets, and services that might be developed into productive MT initiatives.
 Initial screening criteria and a standardized intake form will be used to help the MT PA(s) prioritize the opportunities that will advance to Stage 2.
 This stage concludes with a rank ordered list of MT opportunities, based on information provided by the bidders on the intake form (with PA(s) conducting gut-checks as necessary).
-We anticipate the intake and solicitation stage to be limited to one month, so that MT PAs can proceed with ideation in a timely manner.
-No other time limitations are proposed at this time for any other Stage.
+We anticipate the intake and solicitation stage to be limited to one to two months, so that MT PAs can proceed with ideation in a timely manner.
+[Note: How often to initiate Phase I/Stage 1 concept identification should be decided by Administrator and Board.]

 Stage 1 Deliverables: